davepinch/pinchy.cc/content/topics/places/cities/united-states/washington/seatac/seatac.md

 ---
-title: "SeaTac"
+title: "SeaTac, Washington"
 near:
   - Seattle
-  - Tacoma
+  - Tacoma, Washington
-not to be confused with: "Seattle–Tacoma International Airport"
+not to be confused with: Seattle–Tacoma International Airport
 type: city
 tags:
   - city